Robustly Complete Synthesis of Memoryless Controllers for Nonlinear Systems with Reach-and-Stay Specifications: Control Synthesis by Fixed-Point Iterations

-This section shows that the realizability of a reach-and-stay objective $\varphi(\Omega)$ with $\Omega\subseteq \X$ for system $\sys$ can be determined through a fixed-point algorithm.
-The winning set of $\varphi(\Omega)$ is characterized by the fixed point, which is a subset of $X$ returned by the algorithm.
+The realizability of a reach-and-stay objective $\varphi(\Omega)$ with $\Omega\subseteq \X$ for system (\ref{eq:df}) can be determined through a fixed-point algorithm.
+The winning set of $\varphi(\Omega)$ is characterized by the fixed point, which is a subset of $\X$ returned by the algorithm.
 Considering that the system state space is always bounded in real applications, it is fair to assume the compactness of the state space $\X$ and the target set $\Omega$.